Alloy Wheel Fitment Guide

 Come too far out the arches and it’s a different story however.
 Fit excessively Negative Offset rims, and the wheels and tyres will sit outside of your wheel arches.
 Not so much of a problem as too much positive offset you might think?
 Unfortunately, the car might not look right, although this is opinion in some cases.
 Wheel bearings can also wear faster due to increased load, causing premature wear or failure.
 Note, you may need to roll your arches or fit arch extensions to cover the wheels for spray suppression which is usually a legal requirement.

 HOW DO YOU MEASURE ALLOY WHEEL OFFSET?

 Offset is the distance in millimetres from the centre line (Blue line below) of the wheel to the wheel’s mounting face.
 As in the diagram below, the mounting face can be behind (red line), in front of (green line), or exactly in line with the centre.
 Red representing a Negative Offset, and Green a Positive Offset:

 As diagram above, alloy wheel offsets can be:

-(Left Diagram) – Negative offset: Wheels with negative offset have the mounting face situated behind the centre line of the wheel.
+Wheels with negative offset have the mounting face situated behind the centre line of the wheel.
 This means thereby that the mounting face sits much further into the wheel.
-Looking at it from the face side, this is an alloy wheel with a very aggressive fitment, usually with a lot of concave or an extreme dish.
-Negative Offset is all about being as wide as you can go, typical of race cars and cars with wide arch conversions.
+Looking from the face side, this is an alloy wheel with a very aggressive fitment, usually with lots of concave or extreme dish.
+Negative Offset is all about being as wide as you can go, typical of race cars and wide arch conversions.

-(Centre Diagram) – Zero / neutral offset / ET0: is when the rim’s mounting face lines up exactly with the centre line of the wheel.
-This means that the distance from the face of the wheel to centre line is the same as the backspacing measurement.
+When the rim’s mounting face lines up exactly with the centre line of the wheel.
+This is ET0 when stamped on the wheel.
+This means the distance from the face of the wheel to centre line is the same as the backspacing measurement.